IllinoisLegalAidOnline/website-docs/docs/source/cms_legal_content_guides.rst

 The Learn More section should include links to:

 * Text articles
+* FAQs
 * Videos
 * Other content that is not Easy forms or How-to content

+.. note:: When Learn more contains a single FAQ, that FAQ's questions will appear on the Guide page.
+When a Learn More contains multiple FAQs, no individual questions will display.

+.. warning:: The recommendations block is ignored on any Guide page.

 The Take Action section should include links to: